jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session04.md

+## Lesson Objectives
+By the end of this lesson, you should:
+- Have github setup and installed on your computer
+- Be able to change files on your computer and have those changes appear on your Github account

+### Today's Vocabulary:
+- Git Repository ("repo")
+- Local / Remote
+- Add / Commit / Push
+- Staging

 ## Quiz

 We'll start class with a quiz that is very similar in format to the cd/ls quiz that we did last time.
 As before, I'll give specific instructions in class, and you'll save your terminal session to a text file for credit.